Sleep Medicine Billing Services in Virginia

 Why Virginia Sleep Medicine Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and sleep medicine practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect sleep medicine procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and sleep medicine practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect sleep medicine procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Sleep Medicine billing itself is complex.
 Sleep medicine billing uses polysomnography codes (95810 for diagnostic PSG, 95811 for PSG with CPAP titration), home sleep testing codes (95800-95801), split-night study billing rules, and the Multiple Sleep Latency Test (95805) for narcolepsy evaluation.
 CPAP compliance monitoring (4 hours per night for 70% of nights over 30 consecutive days) determines ongoing DME coverage and generates separate billable services.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Virginia Beach to Alexandria and across Virginia.

 Code